lwjohnst86/analyzing-cohorts-course/slides/chapter_2_video_1.md

 ```

 `@script`
-Alright, let's explore the Framingham dataset more!
+Alright, let's explore the Framingham dataset some more!